Hauser & Wirth Los Angeles Hosts SCI-Arc’s Graduate Thesis Miniatures Exhibition in Conjunction with Gehry Prize Recipient Presentations

 Graduate Thesis Coordinator Florencia Pita adds, “You really see the range of possibilities through the different types of projects that are developed.”

 The Miniatures exhibition took place in conjunction with presentations given by past winners of the Gehry Prize in SCI-Arc’s Kappe Library.
 Five of the recent honorees delivered talks on their winning projects.
-The Gehry Prize, established by SCI-Arc founding member Frank Gehry, is awarded to the best thesis project(s) from each year’s graduate studies class as chosen by a panel of jurors.
+The Gehry Prize, established by longtime SCI-Arc friend, faculty, and Trustee Frank Gehry, is awarded to the best thesis project(s) from each year’s graduate studies class as chosen by a panel of jurors.

 Several of the recipients, now employed at renowned firms like Morphosis, HOK, HDA-x, and Gehry Partners, discussed the impact that the Gehry Prize has had upon their work and career.